Search for a recipe

 • After that Broil for 2 minutes in 500 F and repeat

 • Gently peel off the skin.
-Use fork if needed, Discard the skin and save the pulp
+Use a fork if needed, Discard the skin and save the pulp

 • Cook till dal turns golden brown.
 Let the dal cools down